Skip to main content

 • 2025.05.30 AILA - Policy Brief: ICE Arrests at Immigration Courts

-AILA released a policy brief summarizing reports of ICE arrests at immigration courts, including the individuals being targeted, common elements across cases, impacts on due process, and the broader policy implications.
+AILA released a policy brief summarizing reports of ICE arrests at immigration courts, including who is being targeted, common elements across cases, impacts on due process, and broader policy implications.

 Go to article